 In the 1987 cult classic film The Princess Bride, hero Inigo Montoya indiscreetly tells his pompous boss who repeatedly uses the word "inconceivable" for every situation, "You keep using that word.
-I do not think it means what you think it means."
-This is applicable to step two of the pro-
+I do not think it means what you think it means."7 This is applicable to step two of the process: understanding doctrinal terms and definitions.
+Words mean something; if one does not properly utilize the basic terms that are in the daily lexicon of the Army, they will never be able to progress to the convoluted muddle of theories and meanings that exist at operational and strategic levels.

 Two works of reference exist to aid with this understanding.
-The first is the recently updated Department of Defense Dictionary of Military and Associated Terms, which provides definitions and standardization to doctrinal terminology for the joint force.
-The second is Army Doctrine Publication (ADP) 1-02, Terms and Military Symbols, a guiding document for military symbols and, like the Department of Defense dictionary, provides definitions of Army vocabulary.
-These extremely helpful, yet often overlooked publications, for the most part, mirror each other, though there are some differences.
+The first is the recently updated Department of Defense Dictionary of Military and Associated Terms, which provides definitions and standardization to doctrinal terminology for the joint force.8 The second is Army Doctrine Publication (ADP) 1-02, Terms and Military Symbols, a guiding document for military symbols and, like the Department of Defense dictionary, provides definitions of Army vocabulary.9 These extremely helpful, yet often overlooked publications, for the most part, mirror each other, though there are some differences.